UAC-cell/UACME/README.md

 # UACME(version 3.7.2)
-Defeating Windows User Account Control by abusing built-in Windows AutoElevate behavior.
+Defeating Windows User Account Control by abusing built-in Windows AutoElevate behavior(UAC-Bypass).
 This project demonstrates multiple UAC bypass techniques and serves as an educational resource for understanding Windows security mechanisms.

 > ⚠️ **Warning**: This tool demonstrates security vulnerabilities that could be exploited maliciously.
 Use responsibly and only in controlled environments.